 Keyboard players have a real disadvantage when they first lay their hands on Hyve.
 Sure, your keyboard knowledge is of great use, but your keyboard skills: well, throw them out the window.
 Not only are the “keys” on Hyve smaller than a standard keyboard and limited to 12 physical keys, each key plays five octaves of that note and pans in stereo depending on where you touch.
 Then there’s the Hyve grid above the keys that’s arranged to play chords with one of finger, but not in a chromatic layout.
 These aren’t criticisms of Hyve, just observations on its uniqueness.
 In ways, Hyve is so simple, someone with no musical knowledge may get the hang of it faster, since they don’t have years of keyboard training to unthink.

 Playing areas is the key to Hyve’s keys.

 Trying to touch the tiny spots on the 12 keys that represent octaves 3-6 is counterintuitive and may not be the best way to go about playing.
 Look at Hyve’s keys this way: Preciseness doesn’t really matter.
 Instead of playing with your fingertips, try playing with the pad of your fingers, the part between the tip and first knuckle.
-You’ll get two or three octaves, but this doesn’t matter, since the five notes on each key are the same, just an octave apart.
+You’ll get two or three organ-like octaves, but this doesn’t matter, since the five notes on each key are the same, just an octave apart.
 To get a sound that’s an octave up or down, just tap a little higher or lower.
 This method feels much more natural.